skip to Main Content

 If requested by the customer, Bureau Veritas can offer a third party verification following the PEF rules.

-Our tool uses data from one of the world’s largest environmental databases – Ecoinvent.
-This database posses emission levels on most materials and processes used in industrial production.
+Our tool uses data from some of the world’s largest environmental and PEF compliant databases e.g. EcoInvent and EF.
+These databases contain emission levels on most materials and processes used in industrial production.
 We calculate data according to the EU PEF method.

 In some cases where the finished footprints are not available in the databases, we model the climate footprint data from base raw materials and energy consumption.
 Our modelling follows inventories from scientifically recognized and peer reviewed litterature.